 Visit the County Clerk/Recorder

-If you’re looking to generate mortgage leads offline, the county recorder or assessor’s office is where you’ll find the most accurate, reliable information to source mortgage leads.
+If you’re looking to generate mortgage leads offline, the county recorder or assessor’s office is where you’ll find the most accurate, reliable information to source prospects.

 Despite the time needed to do so, paired with online resources, gathering information in-person can still be useful to fill data holes and double check other data sources.